balena-io-modules/resin-discoverable-services/README.md

     `{ service: `[_<subtype>._sub]._<type>._protocol`, tags: [ [tagNames] ] }`

+**Notice** Should a callback not be provided, then the method will return a resolvable Promise.

 Only registered services returned by the `enumerateServices()` method may be used to find services on the local network.

 Should a callback not be provided, then the method will return a resolvable Promise.